Jswanson51/CSCI4850-Database-Project/ReadMe.md

     5. Query results will be output after each execution IF any results were found.
 If none, user will see no output.

-    6. You are free to query as many time as you like until you enter 0, at which point the program will terminate.
+    6. You are free to query as many times you like until you enter 0, at which point the program will terminate.